-Join Garrick Chow for an in-depth discussion in this video Managing multiple libraries, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Managing multiple libraries, part of Learning iTunes 12.

 - In the previous movie, we looked at…how to extend your library onto another hard drive…to give iTunes more room to manage all of your content…without losing management of the content…that was on your original drive.…Now, there may also be times when you want to keep…some of your iTunes content completely separate…from other iTunes content.…For example, maybe you work…with audio or video files for your job.…Maybe you transcribe interviews or speaker notes,…maybe you create sound effects or background music.…Whatever it is, you know you want to use iTunes…to manage your content, but you also don't want this content…intermingling with your personal iTunes library.…